Create a good export plan

 Because research is so valuable and time consuming, make sure you save information safely and back it up.

 Organising information by country is particularly useful.
-Use one notebook or folder for each country where you do business.
+Keep a file for each country where you do business.
 Keep information updated, otherwise it will quickly stop being useful.
 Consider including things like product, advertising and labelling changes.

-Comprehensive information will make your notebook or folder a rich first source of information when you make decisions.
+Comprehensive information will make your file a rich first source of information when you make decisions.
 It can also be a good way for new staff to learn about the market.

-Keep your research somewhere that more than one person can access.
-That way, you won’t lose it when someone leaves, and others can update it.
+Keep your research somewhere that more than one person in your business can access.
+That way, you won’t lose it when an employee leaves, and others can update it.

 Do the research